BlueBrain/connectome-tools/doc/source/index.rst

 module load
 -----------

-The easiest way to get ``connectome-tools`` package might be with a *module*:
+The easiest way to get ``connectome-tools`` package might be with a Spack *module*:

 .. code-block:: console

-    $ module load nix/nse/connectome-tools
+    $ module load connectome-tools

-To ensure the result obtained with the tools is reproducible, please consider using a specific `BBP archive S/W module <https://bbpteam.epfl.ch/project/spaces/display/BBPHPC/BBP+ARCHIVE+SOFTWARE+MODULES>`_.
+To ensure the result obtained with the tools is reproducible, please consider using some specific `BBP archive S/W release <https://bbpteam.epfl.ch/project/spaces/display/BBPHPC/BBP+ARCHIVE+SOFTWARE+MODULES>`_.

 pip install
 -----------